 The Fund has non-trading market risk as a result of investing in short-term United States Treasury Obligations.
-The market risk represented by these investments is expected to be immaterial.
+As such, the market risk represented by these investments is expected to be immaterial.

-QUALITATIVE DISCLOSURES REGARDING PRIMARY TRADING RISK EXPOSURES
+OUALITATIVE DISCLOSURES REGARDING PRIMARY TRADING RISK EXPOSURES